 Robert McGoodwin - Mr. McGoodwin was clasically trained at the University of Pennsylvania, and toured most of the Eurpoean countries at the turn of the century, prior to coming back to Philadelphia to begin his practice in earnest.
 A prolific Architect that was afforded the luxury of a lucrative commission to help build what is now "the village of Chestnut Hill" for Dr. George Woodward throughout the first three decades of the 20th century.

 George Uhlrich Rehfuss - a relatively unknown architect who graduated from the University of Pennsylvania, and apprenticed at Cope & Stewardson before launching his own firm around the turn of the century.

-William McKee Walton - a self-taught architect that specialized in designing "english country" cottages & Arts & Crafts gems in the 20's & 30's.
+William McKee Walton - a self-taught architect that specialized in designing "english country" cottages & Arts & Crafts gems in the early 20th Century.

 Savery, Scheetz & Savery - This firm was created by two nephews of the famous Architect, Addison Hutton as he prepared to retire from practice.

 GW & WD Hewitt, Architects - This firm is best known for assisting Mr. Henry Houston in creating what is now Chestnut Hill.

 Heacock & Hokanson - This firm designed a number of residences, including those for developer William T. Roberts, but they also undertook considerable school design, perhaps encouraged by Heacock's position as trustee with both the Friends Central School and the Elwyn Training School (Media, PA).
 When other Philadelphia firms faltered during the Depression years, Heacock & Hokanson continued to design schools for suburban school districts such as Abington, Haverford, Yeadon, and Buckingham.